majkinetor/id/id/Plugins/Chocolatey/Chocolatey.md

 ## Options

-- ChocoArgs - argument list for the choco.exe command line (for example `'-d'`)
+- ExtraArgs - argument list for the choco.exe command line (for example `'-d'`)

 ## Package options